szrlee/REPLAY_Influence/docs/quality/comprehensive-report.md

 #### **Robust Operations (e.g., in `src/magic_analyzer.py`)**
 Memory-efficient replay includes atomic writes and validation for batch files.
+For a detailed explanation of the replay algorithm itself as implemented in `MagicAnalyzer`, see the **[Influence Replay Algorithm Deep Dive](../technical/influence-replay-algorithm.md)**.
 ```python
 # Snippet from MagicAnalyzer._save_batch_to_disk
 def _save_batch_to_disk(self, step: int, batch_data: Dict[str, torch.Tensor]) -> None: